Arnesfield/argstree/README.md

 Type: `boolean`\
 Default: `false`

 When enabled, a [`ParseError`](#parseerror) is thrown for unrecognized arguments that look like an option (e.g. `-o`, `--option`).
+When enabled for a child node, unrecognized arguments are saved to the parent node instead.
 Can be one of the following values:

-- `true` - Enable strict mode for both self and descendants.
+- `true` - Enables strict mode for both self and descendants.
-- `false` - Disable strict mode for both self and descendants.
+- `false` - Disables strict mode for both self and descendants.
-- `self` - Enable strict mode for self but disable it for descendants.
+- `self` - Enables strict mode for self but disable it for descendants.
-- `descendants` - Disable strict mode for self but enable it for descendants.
+- `descendants` - Disables strict mode for self but enable it for descendants.

 #### options.leaf